 Double“l” in adverbs.
 Normally, you can add –ly to many adjectives and turn them into adverbs.
 For example, interesting becomes the adverb interestingly.
 However, if the adjective ends in l already, then its adverb will have a double l:

 Adding -ing and -ed to verbs.
 If the verb ends in an -’e’, then the -’e’ is dropped before you add -ing or -ed:

 If the verb ends in a consonant + vowel + consonant pattern of letters, then we double the final consonant when adding -ing or -ed:

 If the verb ends in -ie, we change it to –ying when adding -ing:

 Die ⇒ dying

-To score well in IELTS it is necessary that your grammar is absolutely spotless and you are can show your ability to use appropriate grammar to express yourself in your writing.
+To score well in IELTS it is necessary that your English grammar is absolutely spotless and you can show your ability to use appropriate grammar to express yourself in your writing.
 Using a range of grammatical structures shouldn’t be difficult if you know exactly what to use when.